 This course is for students interested in expanding their knowledge of guitar/ukulele and music through the guitar/ukulele by continuing instruction on the instrument.
 Students will explore music through the guitar or ukulele using medium and advanced music theory and advanced guitar or ukulele techniques as a continuation of musical knowledge learned in either Guitar Workshop I, Ukulele Class or prior instruction.
-Students will need to know how to read musical notation.
-Students will have the opportunity to play various genres of music on the guitar or ukulele.
+Students will various genres of music on the guitar or ukulele.
 School guitars or ukuleles may be provided based on availability.
 Students should be prepared to provide their own instrument.
 Prerequisite: Successful completion of Guitar Workshop I or Ukulele Class.